lit/lit.dev/packages/lit-dev-content/site/guide/components/styles.md

 {% playground-ide "style/styleatemplate" %}

-### Styling the component itself
+### Styling the component itself {#host}

 You can style the component itself using special `:host` selectors.
 (The element that owns, or "hosts" a shadow tree is called the _host element_.)

 To create default styles for the host element, use the `:host` CSS pseudo-class and `:host()` CSS pseudo-class function.

 *   `:host` selects the host element.
 *   <code>:host(<var>selector</var>)</code> selects the host element, but only if the host element matches _selector_.

 {% playground-ide "style/host" %}

 Note that the host element can be affected by styles from outside the shadow tree, as well, so you should consider the styles you set in `:host` and `:host()` rules as _default styles_ that can be overridden by the user.
 For example:

 ```css
 my-element {